The Rise and Fall of a Midwest Princess: Commercial performance

-At the time of its release, the album was not an immediate commercial success, originally debuting at number 127 on the US Billboard 200.
+At the time of its release in September 2023, the album was not an immediate commercial success, and did not appear on any mainstream charts.

-However, the album started to garner a cult following in the months after its release and became regarded as a "sleeper hit" by early 2024.
-The album's commercial breakthrough was largely influenced by Roan's supporting act on Olivia Rodrigo's Guts World Tour, her performances at music festivals like Coachella and Governors Ball, and the success of her follow-up single, "Good Luck, Babe!".
+However, the album started to garner a cult following in the months after its release and became regarded as a "sleeper hit" by early 2024, eventually debuting at number 127 on the US Billboard 200 on the chart date April 6, 2024.
+The album's commercial breakthrough was largely influenced by Roan's supporting act on Olivia Rodrigo's Guts World Tour, her performances at music festivals like Coachella and Governors Ball, and the success of her follow-up single, "Good Luck, Babe!"
 By June 2024, The Rise and Fall of a Midwest Princess had climbed the charts, peaking at number one in Ireland, New Zealand, the UK, and within the top five on the US Billboard 200 at number two.
-Subsequently, several of its singles ("My Kink Is Karma", "Femininomenon", "Casual", "Pink Pony Club", "Red Wine Supernova", and "Hot to Go!") entered the Billboard Hot 100 for the first time since their release.
+Subsequently, several of its singles ("My Kink Is Karma", "Femininomenon", "Casual", "Pink Pony Club", "Red Wine Supernova", and "Hot to Go!") entered the Billboard Hot 100 for the first time ever, not charting upon their initial release.